JohnyDevp/DP-Air-Traffic-Comm-Transcription/data/uwb/readme.md

 ## NOTES

+-   WAV LENGTH OK(<30s, for own-cut wavs)

+    -   original wavs not used, the cut was done according to the timestamps in _stm_ file with check for length <30s

 -   **!!!
 WARNING !!!** the transcripts (_stm_ file)were mix of shorts (like numbers as digits, but not all of them, e.g. "1 thousand 5 hundred")

     -   the problem comes especially with the decimal points, which can be pronounced in many ways